s-expressionists/Inravina/papers/NOTES.md

     5. **Predefined pretty printing functions.** To support traditional Lisp pretty printing style, XP provides pretty printing functions for all of the Common Lisp macros and standard forms.
-The user can change the way any griven kind of list is printed by defining a new list pretty printing function for it.
+The user can change the way any given kind of list is printed by defining a new list pretty printing function for it.
 To facilitate the correct utilization of priorities.
        Figure 41 summarizes the contents of the standard print